• Skip to main content

 Garlic bread.

-Serve with butter and salt over freshly baked bread and enjoy!
+Serve with butter and salt over freshly baked bread or in this pumpkin garlic naan bread and enjoy!

 How to Chop Garlic